 In unauthorised share dealing – unlicensed share dealing – a trader who trades without a licence or whose licence has been revoked will most likely face a custodial sentence if convicted, so taking legal advice early on is crucial to prevent mistakes in defence being made.

-It is vital to take expert legal advice as soon as an investigation into share dealing fraud is launched – or if there is a possibility allegations involving share dealing fraud might be made and charges brought.
+It is vital to take expert legal advice as soon as an investigation into share dealing fraud is launched, or if there is a possibility of an allegation involving share dealing fraud might be made and charges brought.

 Duncan Lewis business fraud lawyers can also liaise with the agencies which may be involved in a serious fraud investigation, including:

-The Duncan Lewis business fraud team also has considerable expertise in handling VHCC cases involving allegations of share dealing fraud.
+The Duncan Lewis business fraud team also has considerable expertise in handling very high court costs (VHCC) cases involving allegations of share dealing fraud.

-Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal – and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.
+The team represents clients at police stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal, and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.

-There are Duncan Lewis offices nationwide across England and Wales – and a business fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on fraud charges.
+There are Duncan Lewis offices across England and Wales, and a business fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on fraud charges.

-We aim for the best possible outcome for clients facing share dealing fraud charges – call Duncan Lewis any time on 020 7923 4020 for expert legal advice on all serious fraud or share dealing fraud offences.
+We aim for the best possible outcome for clients facing share dealing fraud charges.
+Call Duncan Lewis during office hours on 0333 772 0409 for expert legal advice on all serious fraud or share dealing fraud offences.

 For 24/7 help at a police station, call the Duncan Lewis Emergency Hotline on 020 7275 2036.

-Duncan Lewis business fraud solicitors can advise even before a charge for fraud is brought – and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HM Revenue and Customs.
+Our business fraud solicitors can advise even before a charge for fraud is brought, and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HM Revenue and Customs.

 Duncan Lewis can advise further on Legal Aid at the initial client meeting.

-In cases where a client may not be eligible for Legal Aid, Duncan Lewis business fraud solicitors offer competitively-priced fee levels for private client representation – with fixed fees and advance notice of any costs whenever possible.
+In cases where a client may not be eligible for Legal Aid,our business fraud solicitors offer competitively-priced fee levels for private client representation, with fixed fees and advance notice of any costs whenever possible.